Transfer Admission Requirements

 Transfer Admission Procedures

-- A $35 nonrefundable Application Fee.
-The fee can be paid at the time you apply online or paid online at a later date.
+- $35 nonrefundable application fee.
+The fee can be paid online at the time you apply or paid online at a later date.
 An admission decision is not made until the fee is paid.

 - Official transcripts from all colleges and universities attended.
 In order to be considered official, transcripts must be submitted directly to the Office of Admission from the college or post-secondary institution you attended.
 Transcripts must be signed by the school official and contain the school seal.
 NDSU does not accept faxed transcripts.

-- An official high school transcript (unless 60 semester/90 quarter credits college work have been completed at the time of application).
+- Official high school transcript (required unless 60 semester/90 quarter credits of college coursework have been completed at the time of application).
 GED results may be used to fulfill this requirement.

-- ACT or SAT score (unless at least 24 credits of transferable college work completed at the time of application or the applicant is 25 or older).
+- ACT or SAT score (required unless 24 or more credits of transferable college coursework have been completed at the time of application or the applicant is 25 or older).

-Upon admission to NDSU, your transcripts will be forwarded to the NDSU Office of Registration and Records for an evaluation of transfer credits.
-You can expect an evaluation approximately three to four weeks after your admission to NDSU.
-To help you in preparation for a transfer, courses that are accepted in transfer to NDSU and the NDSU course equivalencies are listed online with other academic information.
+Upon successful admission to NDSU, students' transcripts are forwarded to the NDSU Office of Registration and Records for an evaluation of transfer credits.
+You can expect an evaluation approximately six to 10 weeks after admission to NDSU.
+To help in preparation for a transfer, courses that are accepted in transfer to NDSU and the NDSU course equivalencies are listed online with other academic information.

 NDSU's admission staff is available to work with you one-on-one to select classes at your home institution that will transfer to NDSU and continue with advising as you prepare your NDSU course schedule.
 It is important for you to contact us early in your college career to ensure your course work will apply to your degree of study at NDSU.